One life in the hands of 12 women.

 With only midwife Lizzy Luke prepared to defend the girl, and a mob baying for blood outside, the matrons wrestle with their new authority, and the devil in their midst.

 Find a cinema near you for the National Theatre Live broadcast of The Welkin on 21 May

 Lucy Kirkwood (Mosquitoes, Chimerica) returns to the National Theatre with her new play, directed by James Macdonald.

 Maxine Peake (Black Mirror, Funny Cow) plays Lizzy, and Ria Zmitrowicz (The Doctor), Sally.

 Please note: This production contains adult themes and violence that some people may find distressing.
+Smoke effects are used.
 If you require further information, contact details are provided in our Help centre.